lsst/ap_verify/doc/lsst.ap.verify/running.rst

 This call will create a new directory at :file:`workspaces/hits`, ingest the HiTS data into a new repository based on :file:`<hits-data>/repo/`, then run visit 412518 through the entire AP pipeline.

+It's also possible to run an entire dataset by omitting the :command:`--id` argument (as some datasets are very large, do this with caution):

+.. prompt:: bash

+   ap_verify.py --dataset CI-HiTS2015 --output workspaces/hits/

 .. note::

-   The command-line interface for :command:`ap_verify.py` is at present much more limited than those of command-line tasks.
+   The command-line interface for :command:`ap_verify.py` is at present more limited than those of command-line tasks.
-   In particular, only file-based repositories are supported, and compound dataIds cannot be provided.
    See the :doc:`command-line-reference` for details.

 .. _ap-verify-run-ingest: